4 Best Grass Types for Ocala

 While deciding on the ideal grass variety for your Ocala lawn, there are numerous aspects to consider.
 Examine your yard to determine the best grass for your needs.

-• Low-maintenance: Bahiagrass is the easiest to maintain in central and northern Florida.
+• Low-maintenance: Bahiagrass is the easiest to maintain in central and northern Florida (which makes it perfect for low-maintenance landscapes).

 • Salty soil: Zoysiagrass and St. Augustinegrass are more tolerant of salt in soil and groundwater than other grasses.